 It’s automatic

 One of the pros of having an escrow is it’s automatic.
 Having your mortgage lender holds your property tax and homeowners insurance payments in escrow guarantees that those bills will be paid on time and automatically.
-The good side of this is you will avoid penalties such as late fees or potential liens against your home.
+The good side is that you will avoid penalties such as late fees or potential liens against your home.

-You’re covered when there are shortfalls
+You’re covered when there are shortfalls.

 No surprises in having an escrow account